richardcrabbe/mapping-aussie-vegetation/ACT-Maaping-Report-Use-This.md

 12, Crabbe, R. A., Lamb, D., & Edwards, C. (2020).
 Discrimination of species composition types of a grazed pasture landscape using Sentinel-1 and Sentinel-2 data.
 International Journal of Applied Earth Observation and Geoinformation, 84, 101978. https://doi.org/10.1016/j.jag.2019.101978 <br>

 13, Crabbe, R. A., Lamb, D. W., & Edwards, C. (2019).
 Discriminating between C3, C4, and Mixed C3/C4 pasture grasses of a grazed landscape using multi-temporal sentinel-1a data.
 Remote Sensing, 11(3). https://doi.org/10.3390/rs11030253 <br>

+14, Evans, R.A., and R.M.
+Love.
+1957.
+The step-point method of sampling: A practical tool in range research

 14, Fassnacht, F. E., Li, L., & Fritz, A. (2015).
 Mapping degraded grassland on the Eastern Tibetan Plateau with multi-temporal Landsat 8 data—Where do the severely degraded areas occur?
 International Journal of Applied Earth Observation and Geoinformation, 42, 115–127. https://doi.org/10.1016/j.jag.2015.06.005 <br>